 Donations can be dropped off 7days a week, anytime before 12:30pm and anytime after 3:30pm.

 - Please note that we do not accept donations of clothing, as we do not have the storage facilities to keep them.
 We have partnerships with other organizations (we ask that you please direct your donations to them), including Community Clothing Assistance, located on May Street.

 Due to the ongoing COVID-19 pandemic, the following measures are being taken to ensure the safety of our staff, clients, and volunteers:

-1. Only 3-5 volunteers for each meal service (lunch and dinner) will be allowed in the kitchen at one time to minimize contact and keep traffic low within the building.
+1. A maximum of 10 volunteers for each meal service (lunch and dinner) will be allowed in the kitchen at one time to minimize contact and keep traffic low within the building.
 We welcome any groups that still want to provide help, however, we ask that larger groups contact Eric, our Volunteer Coordinator, to see if there is the potential to split their members up into two separate dates or times.

 2. Our meals will be packaged in a take-out format for the time being.
 Shelter House staff will serve these meals to the general community who use our services in a separate area from the kitchen.

-4. With the increased demand on our meal services, we also ask groups to prepare a quantity of food that will serve approximately 200 people.
+3. With the increased demand for our meal services, we also ask groups to prepare a quantity of food that will serve approximately 200 people.